-The benefits of high speed rail are not just a hypothetical: they have proven to be incredibly advantageous in terms of economic development and carbon emissions reduction.
-A very relevant comparison is high speed rail in China, which has been developed incredibly quickly and has been beneficial in terms of reducing air pollution, carbon emissions, and providing societal benefit. “[High speed rail in China] is deeply affecting society with its advantages of higher levels of efficiency, comfort, and safety, as well as lower labor costs and overall long term emissions reduction” (Wu).
-Especially in China, where dense urban centers have frequently struggled with air pollution, the solution of high speed rail as one of the primary methods of transportation in the nation has had great positive effects.
-In terms of emission reduction, a key aspect in transportation in a world increasingly weary of the effects of climate change, high speed rail has proven to reduce carbon emissions by being a good alternative to higher emission vehicles like cars and planes.
-“High-speed rail reduces air pollution in two aspects—a zero-emission power source and the substitute for traditional modes of transportation, thereby decreasing the reliance on the polluting road and air travel” (Yang).
-In another example more relevant to the potential of high speed rail in the U.S., Zoellner suggests: “High-speed rail can work in the U.S., but only in very specific places and with government paving the way and laying the tracks.
-The rich urban strip between Washington and New York–a high-density thoroughfare since the era of powdered wigs and beaver hats–is the most obvious place.”
+The benefits of high speed rail are not just a hypothetical: they have proven to be advantageous in terms of economic development and carbon emissions reduction.
+A relevant comparison is high speed rail in China, which has been developed remarkably quickly and has been beneficial in terms of reducing air pollution, carbon emissions, and providing societal benefit: “[High speed rail in China] is deeply affecting society with its advantages of higher levels of efficiency, comfort, and safety, as well as lower labor costs and overall long term emissions reduction” (Wu).
+Especially in China, where dense urban centers have frequently struggled with air pollution, the solution of high speed rail as one of the primary methods of transportation in the nation has had significant positive effects.
+In terms of emission reduction, a key aspect in transportation in a world increasingly wary of the effects of climate change, high speed rail has proven to reduce carbon emissions by being a good alternative to higher emission vehicles like cars and planes: “High-speed rail reduces air pollution in two aspects—a zero-emission power source and the substitute for traditional modes of transportation, thereby decreasing the reliance on the polluting road and air travel” (Yang).
+High speed rail has been an important alternative to cars and planes for large scale distances, decreasing carbon emissions and air pollution.
+Another benefit of high speed rail lies in its positive economic impact.
+Agglomeration economies refers to the economy centered on a city and its surrounding area.
+“Agglomeration economies are positive externalities that arise from greater spatial concentration of industry and business, resulting in lower costs and higher productivity.
+Greater proximity results in improved opportunities for labour market pooling, knowledge interactions, specialization and the sharing of inputs and outputs” (Jones and Faiha).
+High speed rail’s main benefit stems from increased connectivity in urban areas, allowing greater labor mobility and economic productivity.
+The areas with the most potential are New England and California: They have dense populations and a well developed economy.
+Speaking on the potential benefit of high speed rail in New England, Zoellner suggests, “High-speed rail can work in the U.S., but only in very specific places and with government paving the way and laying the tracks.
+The rich urban strip between Washington and New York–a high-density thoroughfare since the era of powdered wigs and beaver hats–is the most obvious place” (Zoellner).
 High speed rail has been around for decades, and in that time it has been proven that high speed rail provides many benefits.
 America is undeniably missing out on those benefits with its lackluster network.

-Specifically on the role of Donald Trump in preventing additional construction and the future of high speed rail development in the Bay Area, Shalby states: “Donald Trump’s Cabinet nominees and a California congressman have vowed to pull federal funds from the ongoing rail project, now budgeted at roughly $100 billion more than the $33 billion the state’s High-speed rail authority estimated in 2008.”
+America’s issues with developing high speed rail primarily develop from political opposition and funding issues.
+High speed rail has constantly faced issues with political opposition, lack of funding in a changing political climate, dramatic delays, and increases in cost.
+Republicans continue to be opposed to increased rail and high speed rail developments in America, citing Amtrak’s inability to make a profit and repeated issues when it comes to building high speed rail.
+“Last week [Jan 2025], a key House Republican [Rep. Dan Webster] raised a familiar talking point critical of Amtrak calling for fewer tax dollars to be spent on passenger rail – specifically for “weaning it off government support” – as if trains, tracks, crossings and other infrastructure could be wholly financed by fares” (“More than”).
+With a Republican victory in the 2024 presidential election, Republicans are in an advantageous position to prevent further funding to high speed rail.
+Specifically on the role of Donald Trump in preventing additional construction, Shalby states: “Donald Trump’s Cabinet nominees and a California congressman have vowed to pull federal funds from the ongoing rail project, now budgeted at roughly $100 billion more than the $33 billion the state’s High-speed rail authority estimated in 2008” (Shalby).
 The California high speed rail development is a relevant example of the issues that American high speed rail developments face: ballooning costs, receding completion dates, and funding issues caused by political opposition.
 Specifically the point of ballooning costs gives a lot of support to Republican arguments when it comes to high speed rail.
 Bohon, a conservative advocate, states: “The reasons passenger service doesn’t work in America are well known.
 Inter-state highways shorten many trip times; suburbanization has fragmented destination points; air travel is quicker and more flexible for long distances.
-Against history and logic is the imagery of high speed rail as ‘green’ and a cutting-edge technology.”
+Against history and logic is the imagery of high speed rail as ‘green’ and a cutting-edge technology” (Bohon).
 Another interesting element of high speed rail’s struggle in America is competition with airlines.
 They both fit a similar role of transportation between cities, filling similar times and distances.
 America invests a significant amount in its air infrastructure, and airlines are viewed as the safer option when it comes to improving American transportation.
 Bohon argues that air travel is quicker and more flexible in long distances, a common point while criticizing high speed rail.
 While airlines have disadvantages when it comes to cost and carbon emissions, one can’t entirely fault that perspective.
+An important contrast in terms of political opposition is Canada’s issues with high speed rail: In America resistance to high speed rail primarily comes from the Republican Party, while in Canada the rural provinces oppose high speed rail developments because they don’t want to fund projects that would mainly benefit urban provinces.
+American and Canadian rural advocates oppose it on the basis of being a waste of tax dollars and at odds with their interests.
+It is also important to realize the Democrat party has been reluctant to make high speed rail a talking point: It hasn’t been a major point of political discussion since the Obama presidency.

 High speed rail would clearly be beneficial in America; but keeping in mind the current political climate and overall lack of support, combined with current struggles with the Bay Area development, the future of high speed rail in the U.S. seems bleak.
 Despite these struggles, investing in high speed rail remains a significant source of potential for the future, although we still have to live with missing out on potential benefits in the present.
 Until we can accept that the cost we pay for high speed rail will always be rewarded, the dream of a cleaner, closer, more connected America will not be realized.